Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 ***

-If you have any questions about the content of this project, feel free to contact me at simon.hackl@student.uni-tuebingen.de
+If you have any questions about the content of this project, feel free to contact me at simon.hackl@uni-tuebingen.de